Should I Hydroseed or Sod my lawn?

 That’s for you to decide, but hopefully this blog helped point you in the right direction!
 There will be times that the pros or cons of one option will outweigh the other.
 In most cases, it will come down to how soon you want that perfect lawn.
 How much is it worth to have your kids staying inside rather than playing out in the yard?
 How far is the nearest park when you want to throw old yeller the tennis ball while waiting for the grass to grow in?

 If all your lawn renovation questions, call us today to schedule a consultation at 763-568-7251.
-You can also submit a quick quote to our website to get in contact with us!
+You can also submit a quote request to get in contact with us!

 Ready to Start on Your Next Project?